tombrille/svelteplot/src/routes/+page.md

           collection: nonicons
           name: typescript-16
       link: /features/scales
-    - title: Theme Customizable
+    - title: Customizable
-      description: Feel free to use default theme, community themes or write your own.
+      description: All components are fully typed and documented to integrate with VSCode
       icon:
           type: iconify
-          collection: emojione
+          collection: nonicons
-          name: artist-palette
+          name: typescript-16
       link: /features/scales
     - title: Written in Svelte5 & TypeScript
       description: All components and props are fully reactive, typed and documented!